karlstolley/hci/syllabus/_projects/project-02.md

       Team-Organization thread to group up.
     details:
       - Teams **must** be at least three students and no more than four students
-      - Have one team member contact the instructor with your team members
+      - Choose one team member to contact the instructor with the names of your team members
+      - >
-      - In the email, share the URL for your team's Git organization and your
+        In the email, share the URL for your team’s Git organization and your chosen communication platform (e.g., a team Basecamp, Slack, Discord, or whatever your team has opted to use)
     deadline: 2022-03-28
   - action: "Post your team’s Project Two draft to the Project Two Drafts board on Basecamp."
     description: >